Last Updated on

 Many plant types tend to absorb water at different rates depending on their stage of development.

-Using our tips can help you avoid under or overwatering the crops and prevent water loss.
+Using our tips can help you avoid under-watering or over-watering the crops and prevent water loss.